Blackjack Card Values:

 Every strategic decision in blackjack flows from card values.
 Here's how:

-Knowing the concentration of 10-value cards shapes the entire strategy.
 Since roughly 31% of remaining cards are worth 10, the basic strategy chart is effectively built around the assumption that the next card is likely to be a 10.
-That’s why you double down on 11 — there’s a ~31% chance the next card makes 21.
+That's why you double down on 11 — there's a ~31% chance the next card makes 21.

-The Ace changes your options dramatically.
 With a soft hand, you can play aggressively — hitting and doubling — without fear of busting.
 With a hard hand of the same total, you need to be cautious.
 The strategy chart has entirely different rows for soft and hard hands because the correct play is often completely different.

-Pairs create splitting decisions.
-When you’re dealt two cards of equal value, you face a third dimension of strategy.
+When you're dealt two cards of equal value, you face a third dimension of strategy.
 Always split Aces (two chances at 21).
 Always split 8s (escaping hard 16).
-Never split 10s (don’t break up 20).
+Never split 10s (don't break up 20).
 Never split 5s (double down on 10 instead).

 All of this connects back to the values printed on each card.
 Master those values and the soft/hard distinction, and the rest of the game starts making intuitive sense.